 Although it's probably not something you want to think about, your organization is likely to suffer a data loss at some point.
-In a recent study, we found that three out of four respondents experienced a data loss or corruption incident in the last 12 months.
 More often than not, this is caused by simple human error, such as accidentally deleting records.

 Since you are ultimately responsible for the data you keep in SaaS applications like ServiceNow, it’s important to understand your data recovery options when using the platform.
 ServiceNow provides customers with several options to restore lost data, which we outline in detail below.